Gabbo0709/RFIDProyecto/README.md

 Non-Functional Requirements:

-- When the identification is presented to the reader, the student's photograph will be displayed on the screen.
 - When the identification is presented to the reader, a sound will be emitted to indicate if the card was read correctly.

 Technical Specifications: